Installation Guide

 The Docker container can be removed, once fastText embeddings are deployed, via:

-The table below gives disk usage required to deploy available languages:
+The table below gives disk usage corresponding to available languages:

 LanguageSize